 How to Read Candlestick Charts Like a Pro

-In this guide, we will break down how to read candlestick charts, explain key patterns, and show you how to use them effectively in your trading strategy.
+Here, we will dissect how to read candlestick charts, cover important patterns, and demonstrate how to incorporate them into your trading plan.

 What is a Candlestick Chart?

-A candlestick chart is a type of financial chart that visually represents price movements of an asset over a specific period.
-Each candlestick provides four key data points:
+A candlestick chart is a financial chart that displays price action of an asset within a given time frame.
+Each candlestick has four major data points:

-Open Price: The price at which the asset opened for the period.
+Open Price: The asset’s opening price for the period.

-Close Price: The price at which the asset closed for the period.
+Close Price: The price which the asset closed for the period.

-High Price: The highest price reached during the period.
+High Price: The highest price the asset had during the period.

-Low Price: The lowest price reached during the period.
+Low Price: The lowest price the asset had during the period.

 Types of Candlestick Patterns